samthebest/dump/draft-blogs/agile-data-and-x-func-teams.md

 This definition seems difficult to satisfy since so many skills are required but possessed by very few.

+The most common issue of ambiguity in the Data Science industry at the moment, and I believe it frustrates recruiters and candidates alike, is the definitino of a Data Science.

 The reality is most define and interview for Data Science roles according to their own